- 2foodtrippers Hanoi Food Guide

 Nem Ca Xa Lo4 (Catfish Spring Rolls)

-Highway4 was double recommended to us, first by a friend of a friend who previously lived in Hanoi and then by our local fixer, so it was a no-brainer for us to check out this relatively fancy Old Quarter spot.
+Highway4 was double recommended to us, first by a friend of a friend who previously lived in Hanoi and then by our local fixer, so it was a no-brainer for us to check out this relatively fancy Old Quarter spot for a different take on Hanoi cuisine.
 As we sipped on rice wine and feasted on a variety of Northern Vietnamese dishes, we especially enjoyed the catfish spring rolls.
 This modern take on a traditional spring roll has gently fried catfish and herbs inside a clear rice wrapper, but the real star of the dish may be the wasabi soy sauce served on the side.

 Highway4 is located at 25 Bát Sứ, Hoàn Kiếm, Hà Nội, Vietnam.